Ugljevik III lignite power plant, Bosnia and Herzegovina

 In August 2018, local media reported that Comsar was threatening to give up the project unless an extension of the concession from 30 to 45 years was granted, together with a reduction of the capacity from 600 MW to 350 MW, because the plant would otherwise be unprofitable.

 In June 2019 it was reported that Republika Srpska’s state-owned electricity company, Elektroprivreda Republike Srpske (ERS), planned to buy off Comsar Energy’s concession for Ugljevik III.
 The likely cost has been cited at around EUR 90 million.
 Quite why ERS would buy off the concession rather than the government simply annulling it is far from clear.
-As of January 2020, no official information is available as to the current status of the concession.
+But in February 2021 it was reported that the concession had been extended from 30 to 45 years instead, despite Comsar not fulfilling its part of the contract.